One of my more prompt chapter updates. I hope y'all are still interested and still keep reading!

 Gabriella smiled, "Thank you, Sir.
 I hope so as well, but time shall see."

 Claude was a little taken aback, he expected the princess to warmly embrace France just as the country was warmly accepting of her.
 He tried not to show his faltering as he continued, "The servants here," and he indicated them waiting off to the side, "will assist in unpacking your things.
 And Antoine and I," he waved his right hand to the man at his side, the King's Advisor, "will show you to your rooms.
 If you would please follow us, Your Highness."
 He smiled kindly.
-He was older with a little graying in his hair already, so that he had a paternal air about him, which was warm and assuring.
+He was older with a little gray in his hair already, so that he had a paternal air about him, which was warm and assuring.

 The men led the Princess into the palace and what seemed like an endless maze down corridors, through great rooms, and up staircases.
 Even up the open double helix staircase that is a central masterpiece of architectural design and rumored to have been designed by Leonardo Da Vinci.
 The two helices were designed to flow up the three stories without ever touching so that while people could meet on the staircase they could not see each other; a true marvel of design.
-All the while, Gabriella took in the paintings in their gilded frames, the fine carpets and hardwood floors, and though most were appeared stark in furnishings and designs compared to what she was used to, there was a quiet elegance in the atmosphere.
+All the while, Gabriella took in the paintings in their gilded frames, the fine carpets and hardwood floors, and though most rooms appeared stark in furnishings and designs compared to what she was used to, there was a quiet elegance in the atmosphere.

 Finally they arrived at her rooms, opening the double doors to find a short young girl standing in the middle of the room.
 She wore a rough linen dress of pale blue with a black laced bodice and white chemise and apron.
 She appeared to be about sixteen years of age, lean build, and soft beauty.
 Her blonde hair was pulled back by a white kerchief and she stared at the floor as if deeply focused on the carpet pattern.